Robert George Ward

 Ward became Head of Research at BHP in 1966.
 He was General Manager of Planning and Research in 1970-1974 and General Manager of Research and New Technology in 1974-1988.
 He was Deputy Chairman of the Australian Atomic Energy Commission, and a member of the National Energy Research and Development Council and the Advisory Council of the CSIRO.

-He was appointed a Foundation Fellow of the Australian Academy of Technological Sciences in 1976.
+He was appointed a Foundation Fellow of the Australian Academy of Technological Sciences (ATSE) in 1976.

 Ward died in Melbourne on 5 May 2013, aged 85.